Flux Specification Guide

 The above means that an ignored function can only be called from ignored or trusted code, while a trusted function can also be called from analyzed code.

 Both attributes apply recursively.
-For instance, if a module is marked as #[flux::ignore]
+For instance, if a module is marked as #[flux_rs::ignore]

 , all its nested elements will also be ignored.
-This transitive behavior can be disabled by marking an item with #[flux::ignore(no)]
+This transitive behavior can be disabled by marking an item with #[flux_rs::ignore(no)]

 1, which will include all nested elements for analysis.
 Similarly,